prevention + advocacy

 stop child abuse and neglect (SCAN)

 Stop Child Abuse and Neglect (SCAN) is a community-based effort to prevent child abuse and neglect in Ottawa County through the Michigan Children’s Trust Fund.
 SCAN coordinates child abuse prevention efforts to ensure we work together as a community to protect children.
 Our team at Arbor Circle partners with SCAN to raise awareness of child abuse and advocate for children who are at risk of abuse or neglect.
-April is Child Abuse Prevention Month.
-Watch our blog for highlights from SCAN’s partner agencies and see below for more resources for participating in Child Abuse Prevention Month.
+Below are some resources for parents during the COVID-19 pandemic.